You can report a case of child abduction to the police by personal appearance at the police station or by calling the

 The police will assess what is to be done in the specific situation and whether or not the child should be listed as missing nationally and internationally.

 Report a case of child abduction

 When you report a case of child abduction or retention to the police, it will be helpful if you can provide the following information to the police:

 - Details about the child: Name, date of birth, nationality, etc.

 - Detailed circumstances about the abduction or retention

 - Where you suspect the child to be staying

 - Information about custody: Who has custody?
 Do you and the other parent disagree about custody?
 Have proceedings about a legal separation or divorce or about custody of the child been taken?
-Has a decision about residence abroad or about going abroad for a short period been made?
+Is there a legal decision about residence abroad or travelling abroad for a short period?